- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

 For women who are breastfeeding: It isn’t known if bisoprolol passes into breast milk.
 If it does, it may cause serious effects in a child who is breastfed.
 You and your doctor should decide if you’ll take bisoprolol or breastfeed.

 For children: It has not been established that bisoprolol is safe and effective for use in people under the age of 18 years.

 For people having surgery: Tell your doctor if you’re going to have surgery.
 They’ll need to monitor your heart and blood pressure and watch for drug interactions.

-This dosage information is for bisoprolol oral tablet.
+This dosage information is for bisoprolol oral tablets.
 All possible dosages and forms may not be included here.
 Your dose, form, and how often you take it will depend on:

 - your age

 - how you react to the first dose

 Forms and strengths